Why Women Devs Are Hard To Recruit and Even Harder To Keep

 2. I work in IT but not in a tech company.
 I have found for the most part woman seem to gravitate towards IT jobs with the focus on supporting the greater good vs trying to be the greater good.

 3. I work with an older workforce.
-This has
+This has a few differences.

 How is that law not gender discrimination?